Lacquer Or Polyurethane For Tabletop?

 If you don’t want to think about being so careful and prefer a poly finish, the oil-based poly is the choice you want to make.

 Or, you can choose the lacquer finish.
-Quicker drying time, multiple coats within the time it takes for an oil-based poly, easy repairs, a water-based lacquer is a very good choice for that kitchen or dining room table.
+With quicker drying time, multiple coats within the time it takes for an oil-based poly, and easy repairs, a water-based lacquer is a very good choice for that kitchen or dining room table.
 Its higher heat tolerance without causing damage is a compelling difference to warrant its use.

-This video actually puts both lacquer and poly to the test in a variety of ways and illustrates what we have discussed in this article.
+This video actually puts lacquer and poly to the test in various ways and illustrates what we have discussed in this article.

-After our research, our own use, and this video demonstration, we would opt for a lacquer finish for our tabletop, and specifically a water-based lacquer finish.
-We think you will agree.
+After our research, our own use, and this video demonstration, we would opt for a lacquer finish for our tabletop, specifically a water-based lacquer finish.